Nagendra15718/Weather-App/README.md

-java weather application using swings# application
+java weather application using swings and fetching the data from JSON file